ladybug-tools/spider/build-well/README.md

 	* Variables now connected to mnu-settings-site.html
 * mnu-gbxml-export.html
 	* Many fixes, works with new geometry format
+	* One zone for every space
 	* 2017-10-17 ~ Don't export ground face of adjacent buildings
 	* Started process to export overhangs.
 	* @@Note gbXML files not loading into viewer because of as yet incomplete data
+* build-well-threejs.html
+	* Start process of exporting shade surfaces

 ### 2017-10-16 ~ Theo